roscoestar/roscoestar.github.io/_posts/2019-09-04-trip-into-deep-time.markdown

 ![devonian](/assets/devonian.jpg)

-The king of the Devonian.
-Pictured: Dunkleosteus.
+The king of the Devonian, Dunkleosteus.

 #### Notable creatures
 - In the water: